-6.3.a.
-Strategic Inclusion of Local Commitments within the National Action Plan
+6.4.a.
+Strategic Inclusion of Local Commitments within the National Action Plan across government levels and institutions, can benefit from the co-creation and coordination space offered by the OGP platform.

 To ensure the national action plan remains strategic as well as manageable in its implementation and assessment, it is recommended that commitments that involve local jurisdictions (are implemented by local governments) meet the following criteria: